Maximilian Günther: 2020–21 season

-Günther was retained by BMW for the following season.
-He won the New York City ePrix, taking advantage of a collision between Jean-Éric Vergne and Nick Cassidy.
+Günther was retained by BMW i Andretti Motorsport for the 2020–21 season, partnering Jake Dennis.
+He endured a double retirement during the Diriyah ePrix, but earned his first points of the year with ninth and fifth place the next round in Rome ePrix.
+Günther secured his first front row start for the first race at the Rome ePrix, but took himself out of the race after sliding and beaching himself into the gravel.
+A strong race in Monaco meant he collected another fifth place finish.
+Günther took his sole win of the season the New York City ePrix, taking advantage of a late-race collision between Jean-Éric Vergne and Nick Cassidy.
+He would finish in tenth place the following day during the second race.
+Two more points finishes, came with sixth place in London and eighth at the Berlin ePrix.
+In a tight championship, Günther finished 16th in the championship with 66 points, albeit only 33 off the champion.

 Nissan e.dams (2022)

 2021–22 season

-Günther moved to Nissan e.dams for the 2021–22 season.
+Günther moved to Nissan e.dams for the 2021–22 season, where he partnered 2015–16 Formula E champion Sébastien Buemi.
 His first points for the team at the Mexico City ePrix would prove to be a red herring, as the German struggled to finish close to teammate Sébastien Buemi throughout the races.
+At the Monaco ePrix, Günther ran in eighth place for most of the race, but ran out of energy and dropped to 17th place.
 The second and final top-ten finish of his campaign would come at the London ePrix, during a weekend where a collision with Nick Cassidy earned Günther critical comments from the New Zealander.
-Günther ended the season 19th in the standings, having scored just six points.
+Günther ended the season 19th in the standings, having scored just six points throughout the season.